Brandon-C92/US_Southern_Border_Metrics/README.md

 # Data Description

-US Immigration polcies are a big talk of the town recently, and so I was wondering what data or metrics can be used to explain the story of immigration in the US and where the most immigration and apprehension influxes take place in the United States.
+United States immigration, apprehensions, and  polcies are a big talk of the town recently, and so I was wondering what data or metrics can be used to explain the story of immigration in the United States and where the most immigration and apprehension influxes take place in the United States.
 The dataset came in a big CSV file that had data ranging all the way back to 1925!

 <img width="1239" alt="DF before cleaning" src="https://github.com/Brandon-C92/US_Southern_Border_Metrics/assets/161045627/fa22c5bf-f833-4828-8533-a372d9f57cf1">